sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 - Multi-layer neural network models are complicated.
 We are no longer guaranteed to reach global (only local) optimum with SGD
 - Larger models tend to be easier to learn because their units only need to be adjusted so that they are, collectively, sufficient to solve the task

+An example of fully-connected feed-forward neural network in Julia can be found on https://github.com/sylvaticus/lmlj/blob/master/fnn.jl

 ## Lecture 10.
 Recurrent Neural Networks 1